cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 This application is quite important, because nearly the same problem appears in [Kruskal's algorithm for finding a minimum spanning tree](./graph/mst_kruskal.html).
 Using DSU we can [improve](./graph/mst_kruskal_with_dsu.html) the $O(m \log n + n^2)$ complexity to $O(m \log n)$.

+### Search for connected components in an image

+One of the applications of DSU is the following task: there is an image of $n \times m$ pixels.
+Originally all are white, but then a few black pixels are drawn.
+You want to determine the size of each white connected component in the final image.

+For the solution we simply iterate over all white pixels in the image, for each cell iterate over its four neighbors, and if the neighbor is white call `union_sets`.
+Thus we will have a DSU with $n m$ nodes corresponding to image pixels.
+The resulting trees in the DSU are the desired connected components.

+The problem can also be solved by [DFS](./graph/depth-first-search.html) or [BFS](./graph/breadth-first-search.html), but the method described here has a small advantage: it can process the matrix row by row.

+### Store additional information for each set

+DSU allows you to easily store additional information pertaining to the sets.

+A simple example is the size of the sets: how to store the sizes was already described in the Union by size section (the information was stored by the current representative of the set).

+In the same way - by storing it at the representative nodes - you can also store any other information about the sets.